 "We were very poor.
 We didn't have indoor plumbing.

 Our house could have easily been condemned," Harrelson says.
 "We didn't have much of anything, but we had a house full of love.
 I remember little Perry (George Floyd).
-He was "He did the wrong things for the right reasons (and he ended up getting addicted)."
+He was so humble and sweet.
+He didn't care that he had to use an outhouse or that the house was falling apart.
+He was happy."